Benchmarking Knowledge-Extraction Attack and Defense on Retrieval-Augmented Generation: Appendix

 \item \textbf{RandomEmb (R-EB)}~\cite{cohen2024unleashing} attack begins by collecting a set of English embedding vectors from an external corpus (e.g., WikiText) that is disjoint from the attack-targeted knowledge, thereby preventing information leakage that could make the attack artificially easy.
 This collection is to estimate an embedding distribution that reflects natural linguistic structure.
 For the $t^{\text{th}}$ round of attack, a target embedding vector is first sampled from this distribution as a reference.
 The \texttt{INFORMATION} $\mathcal{I}^t$ is then constructed by initializing a placeholder query and performing greedy token optimization: the algorithm iteratively replaces tokens to maximize the cosine similarity between the evolving query embedding and the sampled target embedding.
 This procedure enables RandomEmb to explore retrieval embedding space that aligns with natural linguistic structure.

-\item \textbf{Dynamic Greedy Embedding Attack (DGEA)}~\cite{cohen2024unleashing}: constructs \texttt{INFORMATION} $\mathcal{I}^t$ using an adaptive embedding-level objective.
-At each round, DGEA selects a target embedding that is far from the embeddings of all previously extracted chunks by maximizing its distance from the centroid of those existing embeddings.
-Greedy token optimization is then applied to update the $\mathcal I^t$ to make the $\mathcal Q^t$ toward this target embedding.
-At each step, the method greedily selects the token substitution of $\mathcal I^t$ that maximizes the similarity between the attack query $\mathcal Q^t$ embedding and the target embedding.
-This design enables DGEA to systematically explore previously unexplored regions in the retrieval embedding space, thereby maximizing retrieval corpus coverage and diversity.
+\item \textbf{Dynamic Greedy Embedding Attack (DGEA)}~\cite{cohen2024unleashing} adaptively constructs \texttt{INFORMATION} $\mathcal{I}^t$ to explore unexplored retrieval embedding regions.
+At each round, it selects a target embedding farthest from previously extracted chunks and greedily updates $\mathcal I^t$ to maximize the similarity between the resulting query $\mathcal Q^t$ and the target embedding.
+This iterative process improves retrieval coverage and diversity across the corpus.

-\item \textbf{CopyBreak Attack}~\cite{jiang2025feedback} alternates between \emph{exploration} and \emph{exploitation} modes when constructing $\mathcal I^t$.
-During exploration, an LLM is prompted to generate a natural-language sentence with distant embedding from existing extracted chunks, thereby exploring new semantic regions.
-During exploitation, the method selects one extracted chunk as an anchor and instructs the LLM to generate sentences that are logically adjacent (e.g., text that could precede or follow the anchor in a document) by taking the first or last few words of a sentence and using them as the basis to rewrite it.
-These combined exploitation and exploration are alternatively proceeded with a fixed frequency $N$.